jonah-iden/tab-api-test-extension/README.md

-# tab-api-test-extension
+# tab-test README

+Hello!
+This is a test of the Tab API.
-Extension to test tab api.
-Creates a command which closes the active tab.
+It creates a command which closes the active Tab.